-Now lets look over the debt to equity ratio
+Now let’s look at the debt to equity ratio

 Its debt to equity ratio is very low.
-So company is risk free and even interest cover is very high – 18, it means company can cover its interest expense 18 times from its existing profit.
+So the company is risk-free and even interest cover is very high – 18, it means the company can cover its interest expense 18 times from its existing profit.

 Even its margin ratios are mind blowing, (ranging from 16 to 20%).
 It shows economic moat and a great margin at different level of expenses.